- 1-1/2 cups uncooked penne pasta

 - 1/2 cup grated Romano cheese

-- In a large saucepan, saute the chicken, onion, peppers and seasonings in oil until chicken is no longer pink.
+- Preheat oven to 350°.
+Cook pasta according to package directions.
+Meanwhile, in a large saucepan, heat oil over medium heat.
+Add chicken, onion, peppers and seasonings; saute until chicken is no longer pink.
 Add garlic; cook 1 minute longer.

 - Drain pasta; toss with chicken mixture.
 Spoon half of the mixture into a greased 2-qt. baking dish.
 Sprinkle with half of the cheeses.
 Repeat layers.